-I had some friends and family support: A sister who lives in Weymouth, and Nan and grandad who were amazing.
+I had some support from friends and family: a sister who lives in Weymouth, and my Nan and Grandad, who were amazing.
 They cooked for me every day, helped with shopping and took me to my appointments.

-Elf@Home has taught me a lot; that I can be friends with a stranger and to open up, to a point where now I look forward to Chris coming.
-I enjoy the general chit chat; she tells me stories of her life.
-I tell her things.
+Elf@Home has taught me a lot, including that I can be friends with a stranger.
+I have been able to open up to a point where I now look forward to Chris coming.
+I enjoy the general chit-chat.
+She tells me stories about her life; I tell her things.
 Now we’re at a stage where we’re planning activities together.
-For example, I drive to the café for coffee and cake, we go for walks with my dog and we’re hoping to play racquetball when I’m stronger.
+I drive to the café for coffee and cake, we go for walks with my dog and we’re hoping to play racquetball when I’m stronger.
 This makes me want to get better.
-Chris is always there, she’s local to me and now we’re good friends.
+Chris is always there, she’s local to me and we’re now good friends.
 I still have a lot of anxiety but I’m looking forward to a future.

 I’m hoping to get back into work but nervous about my ability to cope with that.
-To improve my confidence and to give something back to ELF for their support I’m volunteering in ‘Filling Time’, the kiosk in Yarty Ward.
-Volunteering in Filling Time came about because I understood Craig’s relief was agency staff.
-As I’d worked in catering I offered to help.
-Going into the hospital for a different reason has helped my anxiety.
-I’d had huge anxiety before clinic appointments but I’m now much less anxious….volunteering helps the charity and it helps me.
-Even when I go back to work I want to continue volunteering.
-I’ve worked 2 days on my own so far and feel confident covering for Craig’s annual leave.
+To improve my confidence and to give something back to Elf for its support, I’m volunteering in Filling Time, the kiosk in Yarty ward.
+Volunteering came about because the only backup for Craig, the person running Filling Time, was agency staff.
+As I’d worked in catering before, I offered to help.
+Going to the hospital for a different reason has helped my anxiety.
+I used to feel very anxious before clinic appointments but I’m now much calmer.
+Volunteering helps the charity and it helps me.
+Even when I go back to work, I want to continue volunteering.
+I’ve worked two days on my own so far and feel confident covering for Craig’s annual leave.

-My Nan recently said that I’d overcome the biggest hurdle that will happen in my life.
-This has stayed with me and has given me the strength to face a personal fear…Flying.
-My dream is to go to Disney.
+I feel that Elf has played an active part in my recovery – it’s provided transport for appointments, given me friendship and reduced my anxiety, which was something I found so cripplingly hard.
+My Nan said recently that I’d overcome the biggest hurdle that will happen in my life.
+This has stayed with me and has given me the strength to face a personal fear… flying.
+My dream is to go to Disneyland.
 My Nan and I will be spending my next birthday in Euro Disney, travelling to France by plane!